Q: What is Acupuncture?

 Q: As a Naturopathic Doctor can you perform acupuncture?

 A: Yes, Acupuncture is one of the core competencies taught in the Naturopathic Doctorate Degree Program and it is under the ND scope of practice.
-Dr. Lee is also a Registered Acupuncturist and has undergone additional extensive training to refine her acupuncture skills.
+Melissa is also a Registered Acupuncturist and has undergone additional extensive training to refine her acupuncture skills.
 She works with Dr. Poney Chiang as an Instructor for the York University Integrative Acupuncture Program and for the Neuromeridian Integrative Acupuncture Program.

 Q: Does insurance companies cover acupuncture?